Why I won't read a book

 When I argue with opposing ideologues, especially anarcho-communists, my arguments are often met with a demand that I just read their favorite book, and that my refusal to read books invalidates my argument.
 There's an obvious need for an article dedicated to why you're all full of shit.

 - It's unreasonable to request someone devote several hours to merely finding out what your argument is.
 I have a life outside of my debate with you.
-An hour spent reading a book is an hour taken away from earning money to pay my bills, or from open-source projects that actually help people.
+An hour spent reading a book is an hour taken away from my open-source projects.
 And if I gave into this every time, I would spend the rest of my life reading political books.

 I'm consistent on this.
 I never tell anyone to read books or long articles.
 At most I ask them to read short articles (<15 minutes), but most of the time I rehash the arguments myself (this allows me to tailor them).